-Figure 277: Generated Certificate Signing Request
+Figure 272 Generated Certificate Signing Request

-Table 180: Create Certificate Signing Request
+Table 163: Create Certificate Signing Request

-Container Description

-Common Name associated with this entity.
+Container Description Common Name (CN) Name associated with this entity.
 This can be a host name, IP address or other meaningful name.

-Name (CN) This field is required.

-Container Description Organization (O) Name of the organization.
+This field is required.
+The default is the fully-qualified domain name (FQDN).
+Organization (O) Name of the organization.
 This field is optional.
 Organizational Unit (OU) Name of a department, division, section, or other meaningful name.
 This field is optional.
-State (ST) State, country, and/or another meaningful location.
+Location (L) State, country, and/or another meaningful location.
 These fields are optional.
-Country (C) Location (L) Subject Alternate Name (SAN) Alternative names for the specified Common Name.
-Note that if this field is used, then SAN has to be in the form email: email_address, URI: uri, IP:ip_address, dns: dns_name, or rid: id.
+State (ST) mese nelus are optional.
+Country (C) Subject Alternate Name (SAN) Alternative names for the specified Common Name.
+Note that if this field is used, then SAN has to be in the form email: email_address, URI:uri, IP:ip_address, dns:dns_name, or rid:id.
 This field is optional.
 Private Key Password Specify and verify password.
 This field is required.
 Verify Private Key Password Key Length Select length for the generated private key: 512, 1024, or 2048.
+The default is 2048.
 Digest Algorithm Select message digest algorithm to use: SHA-1, MD5, and MD2.
 Submit/Cancel On submit, Policy Manager generates a popup containing the certificate signing request for copying/pasting into the web form that you typically use to get the certificate signed by a CA. To create a file containing the certificate signing request, click Download CSR File .
 A .csr file is downloaded to your local computer.
 To download the generated private key file, click Download Private Key File .
 NOTE: Make sure that you save the downloaded private key in a secure place.